Information-Theoretic Privacy in Distributed Average Consensus

-The above implies privacy for the case when $\C=\emptyset$, i.e., when there are no adversarial agents.
+Formal proof of Lemma~\ref{lem:cond_mask} is presented in Appendix~\ref{sub:cond}.
+Lemma~\ref{lem:cond_mask} implies privacy for the case when $\C=\emptyset$, i.e., when there are no adversarial agents.
 In that case, the view of the adversary consists only of the effective inputs~$\tilde{s}$, and Lemma~\ref{lem:cond_mask} shows that the distribution of those values depends only on the sum of the agents' true inputs.
-Below, we extend this line of argument to the case of nonempty~$\C$.
+Below, we extend this line of argument to the case of nonempty~$\C$.\\

 Fix some set $\C$ of adversarial agents, and recall that $\H=\V\setminus \C$.
 Let $\E_\C$ denote the set of edges incident to~$\C$, and let $\E_{\H} = \E \setminus \E_\C$ be the edges incident only to honest agents.
-Note that now the adversarial agents' \emph{view} contains (information that allows it to compute) $\{b_e\}_{e \in \E_\C}$ in addition to the honest agents' effective inputs~$\{\tilde s_i\}_{i \in \H}$.
+Note that now the adversarial agents' \emph{view} contains (information that allows it to compute) $\{b_e\}_{e \in \E_\C}$ in addition to the honest agents' effective inputs~$\{\tilde s_i\}_{i \in \H}$.\\

 The key observation enabling a proof of privacy is that the values $\{b_e\}_{e \in \E_{\H}}$ are uniform and independent in $\Z_p$ \emph{even conditioned on the values of~$\{b_e\}_{e \in \E_\C}$}.
 Thus, as long as $\C$ is not a vertex cut of~$\G$, an argument as earlier implies that the masks $\{a_i\}_{i \in \H}$ are uniformly distributed in $\Z_p^{|\H|}$ subject to